2.6 C

 • In 1975, the Royal Coin Cabinet became a museum with its own director.
 It was placed under the authority of the National Heritage Board and the National Historical Museums.

 This change meant that it was no longer under the Royal Academy of Letters, History, and Antiquities.
-In 1998, the cabinet became a museum under the authority of the National Historical Museums.
+The cabinet was turned into a museum in 1998 and came under the National Historical Museums’ jurisdiction.

 • Skansen: The world’s first open-air museum, showcasing Swedish life and culture throughout history.
 Situated on the island of Djurgården.